ibm-cloud-docs/vpc/nlb-delete.md

 ```
 {: screen}

-## Deleting a network load balancer by using the API
+## Deleting a network load balancer with the API
 {: #nlb-deleting-api}
 {: api}